-- Gateway of India is the most iconic landmark with immense historical value.
-It was erected as an arch of triumph on the occasion of the visit of king George V. The turrets and intricate lattice design makes it a beautiful monument.
+- The gateway of India is the most iconic landmark with immense historical value.
+It was erected as an arch of triumph on the occasion of the visit of King George V. The turrets and intricate lattice design make it a beautiful monument.

 - Bhuleshwar is an area in south Mumbai not to be missed.
 This place has the famous Mumba Devi temple which is full of interesting shops and the famous Zaveri bazaar.

-- The Elephanta Caves are hewn out of solid rock and contains shrines, courtyards, halls and intricate sculptures of Hindu religious significance.
+- The Elephanta Caves are hewn out of solid rock and contain shrines, courtyards, halls, and intricate sculptures of Hindu religious significance.

 |Latitude and Longitude||18.9647° N, 72.8258° E|